There are many different types of SEO, but let’s start with a commonly used distinction.

 - Youtube pages

-As you can see, there are many different types of SEO.
+In summary, there are 9 main types of SEO.

 - On-Page SEO